Young Leaders for Health Conference 2019

 120€ incl. catering, conference material, social events etc.

-Participants explored the complex and multidimensional challenges of the topic "Health Workforce" at the YLH Conference
+Explore the complex and multidimensional challenges of our topic "Health Workforce" at the YLH Conference 2019.

 Achieving universal health coversage and the right to the enjoyment of the highest attainable standard of health highly depend on the availability, accessibility,acceptability and quality of the health workforce.
 Unfortunately, numerous challenges regarding our health workforce persist, such as shortages, maldistribution, inefficient use of resources, an uneven gender distribution, poor working conditions, skill-mix imbalances or limited availability of health workforce data.